Clothing and equipment packing list for 1 week

 - Please write your child’s name on all of his/hers items.

-- *Most sleeping bags do not correspond to the temperature specification that is indicated on the manufacture’s label.
+- *Most sleeping bags do not correspond to the temperature specification that is indicated on the manufacturer’s label.
 As there is a difference of around 15 C between the temperature specified on the manufacturer’s label and reality; the sleeping bag you buy should have a temperature specification of around zero C. Also take into consideration that your child might need some extra comfort to adapt to camp.